NickPerlich/Bettermo/user_stories.md

 9. As a party thrower, I enjoy keeping track of who attended, and, even if we don't clear the debt immediately (someone else might be taking on the expense next time), we can clear the debt at the end of the quarter.
 10. As a lazy person, I like to click a single button and have all my debts cleared, and not have to worry about the exact amount or arguing on iMessage with three different people over $2.34.
 11. As a bad boyfriend, I like to keep track of how much half of the dates cost and request the exact amount the moment she breaks up with me.
+12. As a good boyfriend, I like to be able to keep track of when my girlfriend buys groceries, so I can pay her back.

 ## Exceptions: